9nix6/Median-and-Turbo-Renko-indicator-bundle/README.md

 **MedianRenkoSettings.mqh** - This header file is used by the **MedianRenko** class to automatically read the EA settings used on the Renko chart where the EA should be attached.

+Both header files should be placed in the **MQL5\include** subfolder of your Metatrader's Data Folder.

 **ExampleEA.mq5** - An example EA skeleton showing the use of methods included in the MedianRenko class library

 ## Resources